capnproto/capnproto/doc/_posts/2014-06-17-capnproto-flatbuffers-sbe.md

 SBE requires variable-width fields to be embedded in preorder, which means pointers aren't necessary.

 FlatBuffers also uses pointers, even though most objects are variable-width, possibly because the vtables only store 16-bit offsets, limiting the size of any one object.
+However, note that FlatBuffers' "structs" (which are fixed-width and not extensible) are stored inline (what Cap'n Proto calls a "struct', FlatBuffer calls a "table").

 **Platform Support**